xpack-dev-tools/arm-none-eabi-gcc-xpack/README-RELEASE.md

 ## Update the README listings and examples

-- check and possibly update the `ls -l`
+- check and possibly update the `ls -l` output
 - check and possibly update the output of the `--version` runs
 - commit changes